rudi77/sdc/project5/writeup.md

 ## Preprocessing
 The following sections describe the necessary steps that were taken to implement a working vehicle classifier.

 ### 1. Dataset Generation
 I downloaded the [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) dataset which was provided by [Udacity](https://udacity.com) and copied them into separate folders.
-Then I iterated over each image and computed a feature vector.
-I also added the corresponding label (CAR=1, NOTCAR=0) to the end of the feature vector.
-Finally, I generated a [pandas](http://pandas.pydata.org/) from the feature vectors and stored them as csv file.
+Then I iterated over each  `vehicle` and `non-vehicle` and computed a feature vector.
+I implemented this step in the `create_feature_row()` function in the `dataset_generator.py` file.
+I also added the corresponding label/class (CAR=1, NOTCAR=0) to the end of the feature vector.
+Finally, I generated a [pandas](http://pandas.pydata.org/) dataframe from the feature vectors and stored the frame as csv file.
+Here is an example of a randomly chosen car and non-car image.
+![][image1]

 #### Histogram of Oriented Gradients (HOG)
+The [histogram of oriented gradients (HOG)](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients) is a feature vector which can be used to detect objects like vehicles in image processing.
+The technique counts occurrences of gradient orientation in localized portions of an image.
 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).

-I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

-![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

-![alt text][image2]
+![][image2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.